 The district's UPK program can serve additional students because capacity has expanded more than enrollment.
 In the expansion's first year, 90% of available free, full-day seats were filled across the city.
-As capacity continued to increase during the COVID-19 pandemic, the utilization rate dropped to 82% in 2019-20, and 67% in 2021-22.
+As capacity continued to increase during the COVID-19 pandemic, the utilization rate dropped to 67% by 2021-22.
+Utilization recovered quickly and now measures about 77% in the 2023-24 school year.

-Key to understanding the system's capacity to equitably enroll additional students is neighborhood-level availability of open pre-K seats.
-Figure 8, below, maps the percentage of filled, free, full-day pre-K seats in CPS schools that were part of the expansion.
-Neighborhoods in dark green have more available capacity, neighborhoods in light green are fully enrolled, and those in white are overenrolled.
-Over time, there is much more capacity across Chicago neighborhoods as represented by darker shading and fewer neighborhoods shaded white.
-Our results demonstrate more open seats in neighborhoods on the city's South and West Sides.
-This suggests that the city met its goal of ensuring that children have increased access to free, full-day pre-K in more economically disadvantaged neighborhoods.
+Key to understanding the system's capacity to equitably enroll additional students is community-level availability of open pre-K seats.
+Figure 8, below, maps the percentage of filled free, full-day pre-K seats in CPS schools that were part of the expansion.
+Communities in dark green shading have more available capacity, communities in light green shading are fully enrolled, and those shaded in white are overenrolled.
+Over time, capacity grows across Chicago communities as represented by the increase in green shadings (both light and dark) and fewer communities shaded white.
+Our results demonstrate more open seats in communities on the city's South and West Sides.
+This suggests that the city met its goal of ensuring that children have increased access to free, full-day pre-K in more economically disadvantaged communities.

-Figure 8: Percentage of Filled, Full-Day Free Seats Among Universal Pre-K Schools5
+Figure 8: Percentage of Filled, Full-Day Free Seats Among Universal Pre-K Schools2